top of page

 Kids are free for everything.
 We didn’t have to pay for entrance fees, bus tickets, or camping fees for the kids.
 We typically saw that under 12 is free, but many times under 18 was free.

 You also don’t have to pay for many attractions.Iceland is all about the natural beauty, and we rarely had to pay to see a waterfall or beautiful beach.
-We’ve been to places where everything you do requires an entrance fee, so this iwas refreshing.
+We’ve been to places where everything you do requires an entrance fee, so this was refreshing.

 Food in Iceland

-Many people fall back on meals that they ate in their college dayswhen travevling in Iceland--especially when you're camping.
+Many people fall back on meals that they ate in their college days when travevling in Iceland--especially when you're camping.
 It's quick, easy, and significantly cheaper than going out to eat.
 Here are a few tips about eating cheaply in Iceland:

 2. The cheapest supermarket is Bonus, but they are only in the major towns and cities (which are few and far between, especially if you’re traveling in the north and off the ring road).
 Stock up enough to last at least a week.